-Our chatline is available Monday-Thursday, noon-4 p.m.
+Our chatline is available Monday-Friday, 8 a.m.-8 p.m for those who are 13 years of age or older.
 Outside of those hours, please access our services by calling our 24-hour hotline at 540-639-1123.
 If you are in immediate danger, please call 911.

 Since 1977, we have been answering a 24-hour hotline, but knowing many people prefer to chat, we are now expanding our hotline services to include a chatline.